CollabAR-Source/CollabAR-Code/README.md

 ## 1. <span id="1">Distortion-tolerant-image-recognizer</span>
 In the CollabAR system, the distortion image recognizer incorporates an image distortion classifier and four recognition experts to resolve the domain adaptation problem caused by the image distortions.
-As DNNs can adapt to a particular distortion, but not multiple distortions at the time, we need to identify the most significant distortion in the image, and adaptively select a DNN that is dedicated to the detected distortion.
+As DNNs can adapt to a particular distortion, but not multiple distortions at a time, we need to identify the most significant distortion in the image, and adaptively select a DNN that is dedicated to the detected distortion.
 The architecture is shown below:

 <img src="https://github.com/CollabAR-Source/CollabAR-Code/blob/master/figures/Distortion-tolerant.PNG" width = "600" height = "260" hspace="70" align=center />